-Usually, when someone tells you their “life story” you expect waves of episodes, momentous details and a happy conclusion that ends with a thud, “So, here I am today, better, brighter and bolder”.
+A “life story” usually has waves of episodes, momentous details and a happy conclusion that ends with a thud, “So, here I am today, better, brighter and bolder”.
 But this life story does not end.
-This story is of a typical teenager and what she goes through, as incredible (and true) as it is can happen to any teenager.
+This story is of a typical teenager and what she goes through, as incredible (and true) as it is.
 It begins in the dirt, under a bush in a sandy field.

 The asshole and I fled to Mexico and I disappeared off the radar for about 6 months.
 I trusted my 24 year old boyfriend.
 Signing my mom’s signature to the marriage license made me feel close to her for that moment in time, but when I lifted my eyes off the paper I came back to the reality of a cluttered, Mexican clerk’s office.
 I saw uneven stacks of papers and files on the desk.
 It was a dusty, smudgy store front office.
 There was hot white light from the sun glaring in through the window over the desk – the dust particles swirling and dancing in the sun beams.
 The small man sitting behind the clunky desk took my completed form and quickly lifted his head to throw me a quick, insincere smile.
 The asshole (I will only refer to him one more time) and I backed up a few steps to say yes to some quick marriage vows.
 The next morning we arrived back over the US/Mexican border, and within a few days I started working at a fast food restaurant.
 I thought the grease made me nauseous, but it was the pregnancy.
 After I was marched into a center for an abortion that week, we packed up and moved back to Miami to live with asshole’s mom.
 When he started punching me in the face, I called my mom; and within a few days I was on a plane to Washington DC to live with my natural father, whom I had only met one time before.